 The First Move to São Paulo: What we Brought

-We stayed in hotels or airBnB’s the first few months of living in São Paulo and tried to pack what we would need for those months.
-Small stuff that we used daily could’ve been left behind and purchased new in Brazil, but that seemed silly.
-So, we brought 300+ pounds worth of bags with three travelers carrying a total of six, 50 Lb (22.5kg) (Samsonite Tote-a-ton 32″ Duffle) bags plus carry-ons.
+We packed what would need for our first 3 months in Brazil.
+300+ pounds in bags with three travelers carrying a total of six, 50-Lb (22.5kg) (Samsonite Tote-a-ton 32″ Duffle) bags plus carry-ons.
 Here’s what we brought on our first move trip.

 Red = Haven’t yet found in São Paulo or elsewhere in Brazil

 Green = Available in Brazil at a decent price